Leochel-Cushnie: Etymology

 Cushnie over the centuries has been spelt Cussenin, Cusschene, Cusseny, Cuischnie, Cusney, and Cushney.
 It is pronounced locally with the 'U' as in 'cUsp'.
 There are several theories as to the origin of this name.
-One being that it derives from the Gaelic 'Cuisneach' meaning the frosty place - given that much of the Parish sits at around 1,000ft above sea level and experiences harsh winters.
+One being that it derives from the Gaelic 'Cuisneach' meaning the frosty place – given that much of the Parish sits at around 1,000 ft above sea level and experiences harsh winters.
 Another possible theory according to Alexander Smith in 'A New History of Aberdeenshire' is that it comes from the Celtic Ch'oisinn, or Ch'oisne, which means the "corner or angle" of the country, as Dal or Daile-choisne, in Perthshire, means "the field at the corner or angle."

 In ancient documents, Leochel is spelt Loychel, Loquhell, Lochel, Lochale, Leuchell, and Leochel.
 It is pronounced phonetically 'LUKEL.'
 According to Alexander Smith "the name is derived from the Celtic Lia, which signifies grey, and with the compound word uichill, a very common construction of Uch-dach-M'hill, meaning "prominent hills," we have Lia-uich-ill, the "grey prominent hills," which are very descriptive of the parish, and the derivation has every degree of probability.